Jahija303/GymCoach/docs/progress.md

 problems:
 - There might be a problem with front squat validation.
 If the user is not perfectly front facing the camera, the angles cannot be aligned.
 We need to further investigate if there is a possiblity to get the body rotation degree.
 If we find a way to get the rotation degree, we might be able to calculate the knee degrees and determine if the user has potential for knee injury.

+progress:
+- In our attempt to validate correct knee angles and positions we relised that there are a lot of edge cases for this, for example if we define strict angles which the user must fulfill from the side perspective, the user might not exaclty face the side and have a certain offset, hence it would result in incorrect validations, so we tried to go around this problem by calculating the joint angle in a 3d plane using the z point of blazePose, this is still work in progress.